aelpxy/dbctl/README.md

-  create      Create a new database delete      Stop and delete a database help        Help about any command list        List all running databases shell       Connect to a running container
+  create      Create a new database delete      Stop and delete a database help        Help about any command inspect     Inspect a running database list        List all running databases logs        Stream live logs of a database shell       Connect to a running database version     Prints the current dbctl version

 Flags:
   -h, --help   help for dbctl